cferdinandi/adventure/content/rules.md

 Each villain in a battle has two characteristics: a difficulty level, and a health total (from 1-3).
 All players have a health total of 3.

-**When a player attacks a villain**, they roll dice.
+**When a player attacks a villain, they roll dice.**

+- The player gets one base die.
-They get one base die.
-The get a bonus die if they have *Attack* as their combat style.
-They also get a bonus die if they have a special weapon or item they're using with their attack.
+- They get a bonus die if they have *Attack* as their combat style.
+- They also get a bonus die if they have a special weapon or item they're using with their attack.

-Like with other actions, use the highest number.
+**Like with other actions, use the highest number.**

 - If their die roll is equal to or higher than the villain's difficulty level, the villain loses a health point.
 - If their die roll is lower than the villain's difficulty level, their attack misses.
 - If their die roll is two or more lower than the villain's difficulty level, the villain hits them in response to the attack and *the player* loses a health point.

-**When a villain attacks a player**, the *Guide* and the player both roll dice.
+**When a villain attacks a player, the _Guide_ and the player both roll dice.**

-The player rolls one base die.
-They get a bonus die if they chose *Defend* as their combat style.
-They also get a bonus die if they have an item they want to use to protect themself.
+- The player gets one base die.
+- They get a bonus die if their combat style is *Defend*.
+- They also get a bonus die if they have an defensive equipment, or an item they want to use to protect themself.

 The *Guide* rolls a number of dice equal to the villains base health level (before accounting for damage).